vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

 12. They who are wicked and foolish, are deemed the vilest of men.
-Robbed of their knowledge by Maya (illu- sion) they have betaken themselves to demoniac nature.
+Robbed of their knowledge by Maya (illusion) they have betaken themselves to demoniac nature.
 </details>